vladsdamnmemory/vladsdamnmemory-lit/README.md

 ### ViewportWatcher _(@class)_

-Tracks the current visible section of document for user and connects it to the navigation items.
+Tracks the current visible section of document and connects it to the navigation item.

 `constructor(nodes: HTMLCollection | NodeList, menuItems: HTMLCollection | NodeList, topOffset?: number, enableClickListeners?: boolean);`